eLTER-RI/metadata-schemas/docs/new_docs/elter_model/geoLocations.md

                     "type": "number",
                     "maximum": 90,
                     "minimum": -90,
-                    "placeholder": "Please use WGS 84 notation with a dot as decimal separator, i.e. 51.340199.", },
+                    "tooltip": "Please use WGS 84 notation with a dot as decimal separator, i.e. 51.340199.", },
                   "longitude": {
                     "type": "number",
                     "maximum": 180,
                     "minimum": -180,
-                    "placeholder": "Please use WGS84 notation with a dot as decimal separator, i.e. 12.360103.", }
+                    "tooltip": "Please use WGS84 notation with a dot as decimal separator, i.e. 12.360103.", }
                 }
               },